pimentellab/townlet/README.md

 ### Step 2: Run model

 Once village object is successfully initiated the model can be run using the following function.
 We recommend changing the number of cores equal to the number of chains (e.g. cores=4) and using all default settings.
 There may be certain circumstances where the sample/warmup number should be increased (see below for details).
+We do not recommend changing the model priors as the current model structure has been shown to maximize power.

 ```{r}
 village <- run_townlet(village,                # Village initiated using init_village()